AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 <InlineAlert variant="info" slots="text"/>

-[Create your mesh](./create-mesh.md) before beginning this process, the supplied GitHub action only handles mesh updates.
+[Create your mesh](./create-mesh.md) before beginning this process, the supplied GitHub Action only handles mesh updates.

 To get an OAuth token to enable CI/CD: